THGLab/LP-PDBBind/README.md

-# UCBSplit: Developing More Generalizable Scoring Functions with Better Utilization of the PDBBind Dataset
+# LP-PDBBind: Developing More Generalizable Scoring Functions with Better Utilization of the PDBBind Dataset
-This repository contains all the code for creating UCBSplit of PDBBind dataset, building the BDB2020+ dataset, prepared dataset files, and scripts for retraining AutoDock vina, IGN, RFScore and DeepDTA models
+This repository contains all the code for creating LP-PDBBind of PDBBind dataset, building the BDB2020+ dataset, prepared dataset files, and scripts for retraining AutoDock vina, IGN, RFScore and DeepDTA models

 ## Authors
 * Jie Li `jerry-li1996@berkeley.edu`